cuemacro/chartpy/README.md

 # Coding log

+* 14 May 2021
+  * Added extra font properties for Dash DataTables
 * 12 May 2021
   * Fixed display of Dash DataTables for new Dash versions
 * 06 May 2021